emfeltham/LeidenClustering.jl/README.md

 - See the tests for details on accuracy
 - Tests features benchmarking against the R/igraph implementation using simulated graphs  ("_summary_combined.csv") -- the results indicate that this package identifies communities correctly.
+- The code is not particularly optimized, and it currently performs significantly slower than R/igraph.

 ## References